Best 2 year fixed rate bonds in the UK 2021

 - Good option for investing a lump sum in the medium term

-- Have certainty on the interest rate over the two years
+- Have certainty on the interest rate over the 2 years

 - Generally higher interest rates on offer than with easy access savings accounts

-- Not suitable if you think you may need to access your savings before the two years are up
+- Not suitable if you think you may need to access your savings before the 2 years are up

 - Risk that interest rates in the wider market may go up after your interest rate is locked in